Vanessa Kirsch: Career

-New Profit

-After starting and growing two nonprofits—Public Allies and the Women’s Information Network—Kirsch took a year to travel the world, interviewing social entrepreneurs and citizens across 22 countries and cultures.
+Kirsch then took a year to travel the world, interviewing social entrepreneurs and citizens across 22 countries and cultures.
 Through this experience, she came to understand that the nonprofit sector lacked sufficient access to second-stage growth capital, locking social entrepreneurs and their funders into a start-up phase mentality.
 She determined that in order for social entrepreneurs to have the greatest possible impact, they needed access to financial capital that could allow them to sustain and grow successful, tested program models.
 In 1996, she began laying the groundwork for a venture philanthropy fund that would serve social entrepreneurs and their organizations by providing them with funding and valuable strategic consulting services.
 After over a year of research and development with a team of social entrepreneurs, academics, and philanthropists, Kirsch and a partner founded New Profit in 1998.
-With support from Monitor Group and under Kirsch’s continued leadership, New Profit has worked with 27 nonprofit organizations to date.
+With support from Monitor Group, New Profit has worked with 27 nonprofit organizations.

-Other

 In 1988, Kirsch worked on Michael Dukakis's presidential campaign as a convention manager and field coordinator.
 Later, Kirsch worked briefly with Peter Hart of Peter D. Hart Research Associates, a polling firm, where she led several projects including a study on young people's civic attitudes.